quasarframework/quasar-ui-qcalendar/docs/src/pages/developing/getting-started.md

 ### Minimum label Length

-As explained above, the calendars can format weekday labels smaller than the `Intl.DateTimeFormat` short-format.
+As explained above, the calendars can format weekday labels smaller than the `Intl.DateTimeFormat` short format.
 The edge-case for this is to create a very small calendar picker.
 In this case, you could set the `min-weekday-length` to 1, in which case only the first character of the label will be used.
 This may not be desireable for some languages, as the weekdays may all have the same first character.
-In this case, set it to 2 or 3, whatever best suits the locale that you are aiming for.
+In this case, set it to 2 or 3, whatever best suits the locale you are aiming for.

 | Property | Type           | Example      |
 | -------  | -------------- | -----------  |